cirrusdata/cmc-ansible-examples/README.md

-# CMC Ansible Playbook Examples
+# Cirrus Migrate Cloud Ansible Playbook Examples

 This repository is a series of Ansible Playbooks that automates live migrations end-to-end, from installation to migration and cutover, using Cirrus Data Cloud's REST API.